New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Preliminaries and related work

-Given a simplicial complex $K$ constructed from a set of $n$ points, labeled $v_0, v_1, \ldots, v_{n-1}$, the algorithm encodes simplices into the computational basis states of an $n$-qubit quantum system.
-Each $r$-simplex $\sigma_r$ is represented as a quantum binary string $\ket{\sigma_r} \in \mathbb{C}^{2^n}$ with Hamming weight $(r{+}1)$.
-The positions of the ones in this string correspond to the vertices included in the simplex.
-In this encoding, each chain group of $K$ corresponds to a subspace of the $n$-qubit Hilbert space $\mathbb{C}^{2^n}$.
-The algorithm assumes access to a membership oracle, which determines whether a given $r$-simplex $\sigma_r$ belongs to the complex $K$.
-This oracle acts as
+Quantum algorithms for estimating Betti numbers were first proposed by Lloyd, Garnerone, and Zanardi (LGZ)~\cite{lloyd2016quantum}.
+The LGZ algorithm encodes simplices as computational basis states of an $n$-qubit system.
+Each $r$-simplex $\sigma_r$ is represented as a binary string $\ket{\sigma_r}\in\mathbb{C}^{2^n}$ with Hamming weight $(r+1)$, where the positions of the ones correspond to the vertices of the simplex.

-where the second register is $1$ if and only if $\sigma_r \in K$.
-Given this encoding and access to the oracle, the LGZ algorithm proceeds with a quantum procedure for estimating the Betti numbers, as summarized in~\cref{fig: lgz-flow}.
+The algorithm assumes access to a membership oracle that determines whether a candidate simplex belongs to the complex:

-The output of the LGZ algorithm described above is an estimate of the quantity ${\dim\ker(\Delta_r)}/{|{S_r^K}|}$, commonly referred to as the normalized $r$-th Betti number.
-Following its introduction, several subsequent works have refined and analyzed this algorithm further~\cite{ubaru2016fast, berry2024analyzing, mcardle2022streamlined, schmidhuber2022complexity, hayakawa2022quantum}.
-We refer the interested reader to these references for a more comprehensive treatment.
-In this section, we highlight two key aspects that motivate the present work: \begin{enumerate}[label=(\roman*)] \item It has been shown in~\cite{schmidhuber2022complexity} that computing Betti numbers exactly is {\#P-hard}, and estimating them is {NP-hard}, even for a simplicial complex specified via a standard oracle access model. \item To the best of our knowledge, the most efficient quantum complexities known for approximating normalized Betti numbers to additive error $\epsilon$ and unnormalized Betti numbers to multiplicative error $\delta$ are given by:
+Using this encoding, the LGZ algorithm estimates Betti numbers through the following procedure.
+Starting from the point cloud, a simplicial complex $K$ is constructed and its simplices are encoded as quantum basis states.
+A uniform mixture over these states is prepared, and the combinatorial Laplacian $\Delta_r$ is constructed from the boundary operators.
+Quantum phase estimation applied to the simulated dynamics $\exp(-i\Delta_r)$ then yields an estimate of the fraction of zero eigenvalues of $\Delta_r$, which corresponds to the normalized Betti number.